pcmarm/NGAFID_Binary_Classification/README.md

 # NGAFID_ConvMHSA
-Binary classification of NGAFID via ConvMHSA
+Binary classification of NGAFID via InceptionTime and ConvMHSA